sotownsend/threadsafe-hiredis-rb/README.md

 ## License

-This code is released under the BSD license, after the license of hiredis.
+This code is released under the BSD license, after the license of hiredis-rb.